joefallon/KissMVC/README.md

 All Controllers derive from the base class `Controller`.
 The base class Controller provides several useful functions that are useful for most pages (e.g. `getPageTitle()`).
-Typically, the model for the Controller will be passed into the Controller constructor as a parameter.
+Typically, the model for the Controller will be passed into the Controller constructor (i.e. this is dependency injection) as a parameter.

 After the Controller for that particular page is constructed, two methods are called in succession.
 First, `execute()` is called.
 This is a function is where all logic